-- Request a Personally-Identifying Information report by submitting a request to the address listed below.
+- Request a Personally-Identifying Information Report.
+You can request this report by submitting a request to the address listed below.
 This report will include the Personally-Identifying Information we have about you, provided to you in a structured, commonly used, and portable format.
 Note that DS may request additional information from you to verify your identity before we disclose any information.

 Most web browsers and some mobile operating systems include a Do-Not-Track (“DNT”) feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 Because there is not yet a common understanding of how to interpret the DNT signal, the Website currently does not respond to DNT browser signals or mechanisms.

 DiSchino & Schamy, PLLC

 Phone: (786) 581-2542